 The School District of Baraboo shall use multiple assessments indicating academic achievement criteria when considering whether to advance a student to a given grade K-8.
-The criteria shall include, but not be limited to: (1) standardized and research-based achievement tests, (2) scores on the Wisconsin State achievement test [currently the WKCE], (3) teacher/staff recommendations, and (4) grade level report cards.
+The criteria shall include, but not be limited to: (1) standardized and research-based achievement tests, (2) scores on state required assessments, (3) teacher/staff recommendations, and (4) grade level report cards.

 Each student’s level of academic achievement and progress will be measured throughout the school year through a variety of assessments.
 The following are some sample assessments currently used to gather a variety of data points regarding each student’s academic achievement: